Lithium Ion Energy Accumulator Market - Growth, Trends, COVID-19 Impact, and Forecasts (2021 - 2026)

 Need a report that reflects how COVID-19 has impacted this market and its growth?

-The Lithium Ion Energy Accumulator Market was valued at USD 28.61 billion in 2019 and is expected to reach USD 57.24 billion by 2025, at a CAGR of 12.25% over the forecast period 2020 - 2025.
+The Lithium Ion Energy Accumulator Market is expected toregistger a CAGR of 12.25% over the forecast period 2021 - 2026.
 Over the last few decades, several forms of rechargeable batteries have found takers in consumer and utility scale applications.
 The general trend toward the development of batteries with longer run times and higher energy density can be clearly witnessed in this market.

 New forms of lithium ion batteries have been threatening to disrupt the energy accumulators market, by offering best-in-class energy density and a greater number of charge/discharge cycles.
 Plunging unit costs and higher adoption rates in utility-scale applications will aid the growth of lithium ion batteries, while lead-acid batteries are expected to reign over the SLI segment.